Non-Koszulness of operads and positivity of Poincar\'e series: (Non-)Koszulness and its criteria

 Equation \eqref{eq:GKfun} provides an obvious necessary condition for an operad to be Koszul.
 However, in many cases it is too hard to compute the Poincar\'e series of both $\mathcal{P}$ and $\mathcal{P}^{\ac}$.
 For that reason, the following weaker result is used in many known proofs of non-Koszulness in the available literature.

 \begin{corollary}[Positivity criterion] Suppose that $\mathcal{P}$ is a quadratic ns operad with finite-dimensional components generated by operations of homological degree zero.
-If the compositional inverse of the power series $g_{\mathcal{P}^{\ac}}(t)$ has at least one negative coefficient, then $\mathcal{P}$ is not Koszul. \end{corollary}
+If the compositional inverse of either of the two power series $g_{\mathcal{P}^{\ac}}(t)$ and $g_{\mathcal{P}}(t)$ has at least one negative coefficient, then $\mathcal{P}$ is not Koszul. \end{corollary}

 This criterion (or its mild variations) was utilised, for instance, in \cite{GetKa} for the ``mock Lie'' operad and the ``mock-commutative operad'', in \cite{Val} for some Manin products of operads, and in \cite{MaRe1,MaRe2} for some other mock operads of $n$-ary algebras.